makrai/notes/farahani2012-abstractive-summ-persian.md

 * Pre-trained transformer-based encoder-decoder models gain popularity for summ
 * This paper proposes
-  * two methods to address this task and introduces
+  * two methods to address this task and
   * a novel dataset named pn-summary for Persian abstractive text summarization
   * The models employed in this paper are mT5 and an encoder-decoder version of the ParsBERT model (i.e., a monolingual BERT model for Persian)
-  * fine-tuned on the pn-summary dataset.
-The current work is the first of its
+  * fine-tuned on the pn-summary dataset

 # 1 Intro

 * Text summarization can be viewed from different perspectives including
   * single-document [4] vs. multi document [5, 6] and
-  * monolingual vs.  multi-lingual [7].
-However, an important aspect of this
+  * monolingual vs.  multi-lingual [7]
   * extractive or abstractive.
 In
     * extractive summarization, a few sentences are selected from the context to
       * sentence scores are determined by computing certain features such as the ordinal position of sentences concerning one another, length of the sentence, a ratio of nouns, etc. After sentences are ranked, the top n
     * Abstractive summarization by generating new sentences with words that are not necessarily found in the original text
     * Persian language: almost all works are extractive.
 This is partly due to the lack of proper Persian text datasets available for this task
 * based on Sequence-to-Sequence (Seq2Seq) structures as text summarization can
   * [9] Piji Li, Wai Lam, Lidong Bing, and Z Wang
     Deep recurrent generative decoder for abstractive text summarization